 Several illnesses are also can cause your dog to lose weight.

-One of the most common illness that can cause dogs to lose weight is diabetes.
+One of the most common illnesses that can cause dogs to lose weight is diabetes.
 Even though diabetes in dogs is commonly associated with obesity but weight loss is actually one of the early signs of this illness.

 Aside from diabetes, certain diseases such as lymphoma, feline leukemia, liver disease, kidney disease, and heart disease can also cause your dogs to lose weight quickly.